Thursday, March 30, 2017

 Thursday, March 2, 2017

-Charlotte, NC to Toronto, ON
+Toronto, ON

 So for my birthday I decided it was time for a trip away.
 It has been over 2 years since I was on an airplane and when the Tea Party announced a tour celebrating it's 20th anniversary of Transmission, I thought 3 nights in Toronto, a city I'd never been to, would be as good a spot as any.
-Thanks to some frequent flyer points, no airfare was paid for, and Amy had enough Hilton points for 3 free nights at the Downtown Doubletree.
+Thanks to some frequent flyer points, no airfare was paid for, and A had enough Hilton points for 3 free nights at the Downtown Doubletree.

 The downside was I had to fly via Dulles, and with only a 45 minute window, I was always going to struggle to get my connection.
 And, of course, with our flight an hour late taking off, I missed it.
 I was instead put on a 5pm flight onto Toronto, which, again, was delayed, getting me in at 9 pm (instead of the 2pm I had planned on).
 Regardless, I look forward to exploring Toronto over the next two days.
 And seeing my first concert in 3 months, as well as seeing the Tea Party for the first time in 18 years.